MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-up-timeline-control.md

 There are three primary record types: Activities, notes, and posts.
 All record types are enabled by default.

 - Activities.
 Activities can have a large number of customizable subactivity record types to support business needs.
-Depending on what you've installed, the administrator can create, add, and display a number of different customized subactivity record types under the **Activity** section of the dropdown menu on the timeline.
+Depending on what you've installed, the administrator can create, add, and display many different customized subactivity record types under the **Activity** section of the dropdown menu on the timeline.
 - Notes.
 Notes allow you to capture details related to the table record.
 For example, you can use notes to capture thoughts, summarize information, and provide feedback on a case, and then update the case details later.
 - Posts There are two types of posts: auto and user:
    - **Auto Posts** are system-generated posts that notify you of account activity that has occurred.